Patitotective/ImThemes/README.md

 ![Browse](https://user-images.githubusercontent.com/79225325/173915188-d17f8246-9ded-4188-a6fc-b8ebce811f07.png)

 ## Features
-- Theme editor.
-- Real time theme preview.
+- Theme editor with real time theme preview.
-- Export to Nim, C++, C# or TOML for [ImStyle](https://github.com/Patitotective/ImStyle).
+- Export to Nim, C++, C# or TOML for usage with [ImStyle](https://github.com/Patitotective/ImStyle).
-- Browse and preview themes from the internet.
+- Browse and preview themes from the internet, filter them by their tags or by their authors and sort them.
-- Filter by tags.
-- Filter by author.
-- Star your favorite themes.
+- Star your favorite themes or fork them and customize them to your style!.
-- Sort themes alphabetically and by publish date.
-- Fork themes.

 ![Edit](https://user-images.githubusercontent.com/79225325/173915196-7f493bb9-4aa6-4929-8e81-1037ccd8f3aa.png)